Why Do Dogs Drink From the Toilet?

 While drinking from the toilet isn’t desired, there are a few ways to help reduce the behavior.
 The easiest way to stop your dog from drinking from the toilet is to remove their access from it.
 You can either keep your toilet lid closed at all times, or you can opt to keep the door to the bathroom closed.

-And remember to thoroughly clean your dogs water bowl once a day, and refill it with fresh water at least twice a day.
-Standing water is a breeding ground for bacteria, and that’s why our dogs opt for that ‘refreshing’ toilet water.
+The other way to discourage your dog from drinking from the toilet is by thoroughly cleaning your dogs water bowl once a day, and refilling it with fresh water multiple times throughout the day.
+Standing water is a breeding ground for bacteria, and that’s why our dogs opt for that “refreshing” toilet water.
 It may be gross to us, but to our dogs they just see a bowl of cool, fresh water.